 The first step in buying web hosting is to select the company that will offer you the web hosting service.
 It is cumbersome to transfer from one web host to another and you should, therefore, choose the hosting company carefully.

 Select a Web Hosting Company- There are several web hosting companies that you can choose to buy web hosting from.
-One important consideration when choosing a web host is the customer support.
-Good web hosting companies should offer you a round the clock customer support.
+One important consideration when choosing a web host is customer support.
+A good web hosting company should offer you round clock customer support.
 Here is a list of some of the best web hosting companies:

 - SiteGround- This is a web hosting company that offers competitive pricing for shared hosting, VPS, WordPress hosting, e-commerce hosting and dedicated hosting plans.